CsapoKrisztian/A38-Kanban-development/README.md

       - frontend.url=http://localhost:3000    #This should be your frontend url
       - gitlabServer.url=https://gitlab.techpm.guru   #This should be your gitlab server url
       - app.secret=f0fbf238c1ef5d0be56bf1118c430b15daff2b85d790d4bbfd76b8ccbb5bac33    #This should be your gitlab application secret
-      - configprops.path=/configprops.json    #This should be the path of the config json file
+      - configprops.path=/config/configprops.json    #This should be the path of the config json file
-                                              #The default path ("/configprops.json") points to this file: "A38-Kanban-development/src/main/resources/configprops.json"
+    volumes:
+      - ./data:/config
   frontend:
     image: kanban-frontend:latest
     build: